kcarnold/cs344/content/units/03models/feedback.md

     - If you understand what the data loaders give you (batches of numbers paired with labels), you're set.
     - I've had to look up things in the tutorials and docs; see, e.g., this week's [feedback](../feedback/).

+## Reflection

+- Good questions about clarifying learning objectives.
+I've made some revisions accordingly.
+- Preparation assignments probably aren't strong enough evidence in general.
+Some exceptions were made this round.

+## Grading

+- "Meets expectations" grades currently show up as 75%.
+Remember that Effort grades will average against this (exact balance will be decided at end of semester)
+- I set up Discussion 3 grades incorrectly; extra Effort points for everybody!
+- The Moodle gradebook is better now, but still doesn't have all the details set up.
+If you're keeping up with things, don't worry about bad-looking course grades yet.

 ## Homework 2

 - Burst photos: what effect would that have?